 Here at OnlyRacing, our experts take horse racing very seriously!
 This includes putting in the hard yards to ensure our readers get only the best free horse racing tips going around.
 At this stage, our Queen Elizabeth Stakes tips are not available for the 2025 race as the final field is yet to be announced and we don’t know all the runners that will take part in the race.

 We know you came here for tips, so let there be tips!
-Check out our best bet, next best and best roughie below (we will replace our tips for the Queen Elizabeth Stakes in 2025 as soon as we can):
+We've got Randwick tips covered for races at the track all year round and you can also check out our best bet, next best and best roughie below (we will replace our tips for the Queen Elizabeth Stakes in 2025 as soon as we can):

 Queen Elizabeth Stakes Best Bet - Pride Of Jenni